-- Cold base oils: coconut, almond
+- Cold base oils: coconut, almond.

-- Neutral base oils: sesame
+- Neutral base oils: sesame.

-- Hot base oils: olive
+- Hot base oils: olive.

 - Put them directly on the inflamed area, cover them with a cloth, and put aluminum foil or plastic wrap on top.

-- Marigold: excellent for skin inflammations.
+- Marigold: Excellent for skin inflammations.
 You can buy it in a cream.

-Prepare a liter of infusion to drink throughout the day, sweetened if you wish with a little bit of estevia, since honey and sugar have a contradictory effect because they are acidic foods.
+Prepare a liter of infusion to drink throughout the day.
+If you wish, sweeten with a little bit of stevia, since honey and sugar have contradictory effects because they’re acidic foods.

-Images courtesy of Food Thinkers, cuervo_J and snarkattack
+Images courtesy of Food Thinkers, cuervo_J, and snarkattack.